 Unsurprisingly, the demand side factors (consumer perceptions and voluntary agreements) are both positive and significant for all nine forms of eco-innovation.
 If we focus on the strength of the variables we can see that customer perceptions is the strongest driver of Eco7(reduced energy use), Eco1 (reduced material use per unit of output), Eco8 (reduced air, water, soil or noise pollution), Eco9 (improved recycling of product after use) and Eco4 (replaced materials with less polluting or hazardous substitutes).
 It is noteworthy that all three types of product innovation rank in the top four.
-Voluntary agreements, on the other hand, have a larger impact on process innovation and are the strongest driver of Eco6 (recycled waste, water, or materials), Eco3 (reduced CO_2 'footprint'), Eco9 (improved recycling of product after use), are pollution).
-Our results concur with those of Kesidou and Demirel (2012) who examined UK data, Rehfeld et al. (2007) who examined German data and Veugelers (2012) who examined data for Flanders, but they contrast with del Río et al. (2013) who finds little support for these factors in Spain.
+Voluntary agreements, on the other hand, have a larger impact on process innovation and are the strongest driver of Eco6 (recycled waste, water, or materials), Eco3 (reduced CO_2 'footprint'), Eco9 (improved recycling of product after use), Eco2 (reduced energy use per unit of output), and Eco5 (reduced soil, water, noise, or air pollution).
+Our results concur with those of Kesidou and Demirel (2012) who examined UK data, Rehfeld eta1.
+(2007) who examined German data and Veugelers (2012) who examined data for Flanders, but they contrast with del Río eta1.
+(2013) who finds little support for these factors in Spain.

 In relation to the control factors, larger firms are more likely to engage in seven out of the nine forms of eco-innovation, with only Eco7 (reduced energy use) and Eco9 (improved recycling of product after use) being unaffected by economies of scale effects.
-Triguero et al. (2013) report a similar size relationship for eco-innovation in general in their study of 27 European Countries, where they argue that size is proxying for the barriers to eco-innovation faced by small firms.
+Triguero $et\ al.$ (2013) report a similar size relationship for eco-innovation in general in their study of 27 European Countries, where they argue that size is proxying for the barriers to eco-innovation faced by small firms.
 We find that Irish and foreign owned firms are equally likely to introduce eight forms of eco-innovation.
 The sole exception is Eco9 (improved recycling of product after use), where Irish owned firms are more likely to undertake this form of eco-innovation relative to foreign owned firms.